 Certified stagers, especially those with a track record of success, are well worth the fee they charge.
 The homes they stage can often go for 8-10% more than comparable unstaged or poorly staged homes.
 This means homeowners who invest in an expert’s services receive many times their investment.

 Normal prices for staging a vacant home for two months range between 1% and 3% of the listing price.

 There are a lot of factors that affect the price of staging your home.
 The factors discussed in this article include:

 • the number of rooms that need to be staged

 • the quality of staging

 Any of these can affect the quotes that you get from home stagers.

-Homestyling by Cathy generally quotes vacant stagings at a price between 1% and 2% of the listing price of the home for two months of staging, depending on the job, as described in this post.
+Homestyling by Cathy generally quotes vacant stagings between 1% and 2% of the listing price of the home for two months of staging, depending on the job, as described in this post.